Getting started

 $ sq command <TAB><TAB>

-shows you possible continuations of the command: available subcommands, parameters and other options.
+will show you possible continuations of the command, available subcommands, parameters, and other options.
 Likewise sq com<TAB><TAB>

 will expand to sq command